Barry-dE/Barry-dE/README.md

+👋 Hello guys, welcome to my YouTube channel.

-👋 Hello!
-I am Barigbue Nbira, I'm a passionate software engineer and technical writer with a deep love for all things software.
+I am Barigbue (also known as PipScript), a DevOps and  Full-Stack Engineer with a fancy for Open Source.
-I'm interested in:
-- DevOps
-- Blockchain
-- Web

-I embrace Agile/Scrum methodologies to deliver high-quality software solutions efficiently.
+When I am not writing code, you can find me wrting blog posts about things I am learning or find interesting, reading books (especially about programming and productivity), seeking that perfect angle to capture the moment (photography),  or letting my friends show off their FIFA skills while I graciously accept defeat (I suck at FIFA, I know 😂).

+I am open to collaborations and remote roles.

 ### Badges